-Florida Risk Protection Orders: What You Need to Know
+Florida Risk Protection Orders: Everything You Should Know

 - On behalf of Mike G Law posted in Civil Rights, Criminal Defense, Domestic Violence on Thursday, January 23, 2020

 After the shooting at Marjory Stoneman Douglas High School in Parkland, FL, the state legislature passed FL Statute 790.401 (also known as the Marjory Stoneman Douglas High School Public Safety Act) in an attempt to reduce the possibility of a similar event by allowing law enforcement to confiscate firearms and ammunition for individuals a court deemed dangerous.
 This act calls for individuals to report their suspicions about a perceived dangerous person to law enforcement, who must then investigate and ask for a risk protection order from the court if they see fit.